 Agreement document: The document that is signed by the parties and that contains the agreed-upon specifications and stipulations for the project.

-Allocation: The Research Council's approved contribution to the funding of a project, which is binding for one budget year at a time.
+Allocation: The Research Council's approved funding of a project, which is binding for one budget year at a time.

 Direct costs: Costs that are directly attributable to the implementation of the project.